MarkSFrancis/sls-demo/README.md

 # SLS Demo

-This is a serverless demo of State Machines and EventBridge Pipes on AWS
+This is a low-code demo of:

+- Lambda-less API Gateway
+- State Machines (WIP)
+- EventBridge Pipes (WIP)

 # Getting Started